tgeijten/zml/README.md

 example {
-  name = "These characters need to be placed in quotes: {}[]#//" special = "Special \"characters\" require a \\" formatting = "Multi-line formatting is also supported.
-Just continue typing
+  name = "These characters need to be placed in quotes: {}[]#//" special = "Special \"characters\" require a \\" formatting = "Multi-line formatting is also supported - just continue typing
-                on the next line -- newline characters in quotes are transformed into a single spaces on parsing.
+                on the next line.
+When ZML is parsed, newline characters in quotes are replaced with single spaces on parsing (along with any leading or trailing white-space.
 Actual newline characters can be inserted using \n."
+}
 ```

 # Why ZML?